PabloMartinFluvia/myGame-mastermind/docs/dev-resume/code review.md

 # Problem solved in this commit

 ## Problem
-- getColor(index) in ProposedCombination it's not primitive
+- SecretCombinationView has the responsibility to show the secret combination colors, but hidden.
+To do that only needs to know how many colors has the secret combination.
+But this value doesn't depends on the secretCombination's state, it's an "app constant" -> there's no need to establish a *use* collaboration to SecretCombination.

 ## Solution
-- Remove method and clients invoke getColors()
+- Remove the collaboration and store the value as a property in SecretCombinationView.

 ## Ideas to consider in the future
 - Enum approach is ok?
-- ProposedCombination is needed?
+- Simplify how GamwView requests proposeds and results to Game?
 - Better logic to init/reset secret combination?
-- Methods length/count needed?
+- create random combinations in Combination?
-- SecretView relation with SecretCombination?
+- ProposedCombination is needed?
-- Simplify how GamwView requests proposeds and results to Game?
+- validate proposed combinations in ProposedCombination?

 # TODOs in code review
 1. Simplicity: